tobspr/FastDynamicCast/README.md

 This is a dynamic cast implementation which outperforms the regular `dynamic_cast` by up to 25 times.

+Works on MSVC 2013 or newer.

 # Performance

-All performance tests ran on 2 Xeons E5-2623, but should be representative for lower end systems too.
+All performance tests ran on 2 Xeons E5-2623.
 I ran each iteration count multiple times, and took the average.

 The solution used to measure the performance can be found in `dcast_performance`.

-Notice that all performance tests are more or less best-case scenarios which only perform dynamic_cast (Also see How it works).
+Notice that all performance tests are more or less best-case scenarios which only perform dynamic_cast (see How it works).

 ## Simple class hierarchy